 The castle of Agia Mavra dates back to the 14th century but has been renovated many times since then.
 It was originally built by Sicilian rulers and used to protect the old town.
 There is a nice church here, and during summer there are often various cultural events going on.

 Continue your Greece tour your private driver will take you to one of the most famous beaches in the world (Porto Katsiki) to enjoy the turquoise waters of the Ionian sea.

 Day 06: Lefkada Ithaca

 Morning at pleasure. you have many options for today.
-Windsurfing and water sports are the two major things to do here, but the island also is very nice to explore by a vehicle.
-You can go on several boat trips (optional) to the neighboring islands, as well as Onassis’ island Scorpio – which, of course, you can not visit by your self , and round the island Papanikolis cave.
+Windsurfing and water sports are the two major things to do here, but the island also is very nice to explore by vehicle.
+You can go on several boat trips (optional) to the neighboring islands, as well as Onassis’ island Scorpio – which, of course, you can not visit by your self, and round the island Papanikolis cave.
 It is a big stalactite cave which can only be reached by boat.

-The world fame Onassis’ island, Scorpios was a summer holidays place for great- personalities of the world, all invited by the Greek shipping magnate.
+The world fame Onassis’ island, Scorpios was a summer holiday place for great- personalities of the world, all invited by the Greek shipping magnate.
 Today Scorpios island is owned by Aristotelis Onassis’ granddaughter Athina.

-In the afternoon (according to the ferry schedule) we will cruise to Ithaca, kingdom of Odysseus, the only king that Achilles would listen and respect.
+In the afternoon (according to the ferry schedule) we will cruise to Ithaca, the kingdom of Odysseus, the only king that Achilles would listen and respect.

 Overnight in Ithaca.